 Working with Data in Excel Using the SAS Add-In

 Excel limits the number of rows available in a worksheet to 65,536 and the columns to 256.

-By adding data sources to your workbook via SAS, you can open data sources that are larger than 65,536 rows or have more than 256 columns, or both.
-The SAS Add-In has options to set number of rows to view and provides a mechanism to select only the columns you want to see.
+By adding data sources to your workbook via SAS, you can open data sources that are larger than 65,536 rows or have more than 256 columns or both.
+The SAS Add-In has options to set a number of rows to view and provides a mechanism to select only the columns you want to see.

 The SAS Data Analysis toolbar can be used to navigate through the data, apply a filter, sort the data, and restrict which columns to display.

 28. Click on the range of records (1-5000) from the SAS Data Analysis toolbar to change the starting point (or select SAS Ð Navigate SAS Data Source Ð Go To Record).